 When Barbara Leary went through the full-body scanner at Manchester-Boston Regional Airport recently, her hip replacements set off the alarm.
-She was directed to another line, where she underwent a physical search by a Transportation Security Administration agent.
+She was directed to another line, where she underwent a physical search — pat-down — by a Transportation Security Administration TSA agent.

 “She went over every part of my body,” says Leary, a retired librarian from Westford, Mass.
 “It took more than five minutes.
 Not fun.”

-On March 2, the TSA quietly introduced a new pat-down procedure that consolidates the agency’s five protocols for passenger searches into one standardized method.
-Now that it’s been in use for several weeks, passengers like Leary are coming forward with accounts of being frisked, and some of them are troubling.
+On March 2, the TSA quietly introduced a new pat-down procedure.
+It consolidates the agency’s five protocols for passenger searches into one standardized method.
+Now that it’s been in use for several weeks, passengers like Leary are coming forward with accounts of being frisked.
+And some of them are troubling.

-“This standardized pat-down procedure continues to utilize enhanced security measures implemented several months ago, and does not involve any different areas of the body than were screened in the previous standard pat-down procedure,” says Mike England, a TSA spokesman.
+“This standardized pat-down procedure continues to utilize enhanced security measures implemented several months ago.
+It does not involve any different areas of the body than were screened in the previous standard pat-down procedure,” says Mike England, a TSA spokesman.
 (The agency does not comment on the specifics of any passenger’s individual screening experience.)

 TSA agents receive formal training for pat-downs.
 To conduct a search at an airport, agents must demonstrate proficiency in performing the procedure.
-Yet for all the talk of uniformity, the pat-downs can vary widely, according to people who have been subjected to them at security screening areas.
+Yet for all the talk of uniformity, the pat-downs can vary widely.

 Melissa Hibbert-Brumfield, a makeup artist from Los Angeles, recently flew from Los Angeles International Airport to Atlanta.
-In the screening area, Hibbert-Brumfield says, the scanner detected an anomaly in her carry-on bag and asked her to step aside for a more thorough search.
+In the screening area, Hibbert-Brumfield says, the scanner detected an anomaly in her carry-on bag.
+They then asked her to step aside for a more thorough search.

 After rummaging through her bag and finding nothing, a female agent told her she had to conduct a “higher level” pat-down.
 “She told me that she would be using the back of her hand in certain areas of my body,” Hibbert-Brumfield says.